“Does your baby sleep through the night already?! What did you DO??

 A bedtime routine

-This may seem as a laugh when your child is newborn.
+A bedtime routine may seem like a laugh when your child is newborn.
 And it is.
 But at around two months according to my experience, it is possible to get into a routine that makes your baby want to go to sleep at around the same time every night.

 Depending on how much time you want to allocate to this, you could give your baby a bath and a massage or both before putting him to bed.
 Or you can sing lullaby or read a story.